macosui/macos_ui/CONTRIBUTING.md

 `dev` and `stable` are protected branches.

-Pull requests should **always** be merged via GitHub and not via command-line.

 ### Commit style
 This repository uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Please ensure that you use them!

+### Pull Requests
+As mentioned above, all pull requests should target `dev`.

+#### Pre-launch script
+Before opening your pull request, run the `pr_prelaunch_tasks.sh` script to ensure that your changes meet the following requirements:
+* All code is properly formatted
+* There are no Dart analysis warnings
+* All tests pass

+If the format step of the script results in changes, the script will make those change, commit them, and prompt you to push the commit.

+If the `dart fix` step results in changes, the script will make those changes, commit them, and prompt you to push the commit.

+Pull requests should **always** be merged via GitHub and not via command-line.

 ### Versioning